 Pursuant to the severance agreements in place with each of our named executive officers, each of them will be entitled to receive cash severance benefits under his severance agreement if we terminate such executive's employment without cause or such executive resigns with good reason.
 These severance agreements have so-called "double triggers" as the executives are not entitled to receive any cash severance benefits if, following a change of control, they remain in their position or they resign without demonstrating good reason.
-If the executive officers are entitled to receive cash severance benefits, they will receive a lump sum payment equal to three times, with respect to Mr. Brugger, or two times, with respect to each of the other executive officers, the sum of (x) their then current base salary and (y) their target bonus under our annual cash incentive compensation program.
+If the executive officers are entitled to receive cash severance benefits, they will receive a lump sum payment equal to three times, with respect to Mr. Brugger, or two times, with respect to Messrs.
+Donnelly, Furbay and Tennis, the sum of (x) their then current base salary and (y) their target bonus under our annual cash incentive compensation program.
+If Mr. Leonard is entitled to receive cash severance benefits in connection with a termination following a change of control of the Company, he will receive a lump sum payment equal to two times (through the second anniversary of the commencement of employment), then one and one-half times (through the fourth year of the commencement of employment), and then one time thereafter, the sum of (x) his current base salary and (y) his target bonus under our annual cash incentive program.
+If Mr. Leonard's employment is terminated without cause or he resigns with good reason not in connection with a change in control, he will be entitled to a lump sum payment equal to the sum of (x) his then current base salary and (y) his target bonus under our annual cash compensation program.